awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-working.md

-# Working with Patch Manager<a name="sysman-patch-working"></a>
+# Working with Patch Manager \(Console\)<a name="sysman-patch-working"></a>

 To use Patch Manager, complete the following tasks\.
 These tasks are described in more detail in this section\.

-1. Verify that the default patch baselines meet your needs, or create patch baselines that define a standard set of patches for your instances\.
+1. Verify that the AWS predefined patch baseline for each operating system type that you use meets your needs\.
+If it does not, create a patch baseline that defines a standard set of patches for that instance type and set it as the default instead\.

 1. Organize instances into patch groups by using Amazon EC2 tags \(optional, but recommended\)\.